mhemeryck/mhemeryck.github.io/_posts/2021-07-20-home_automation_hardware.md

 While you can have both inputs and outputs on the same unipi unit, I did decide to dedicate a bigger unipi unit for the push button control and another one for the lights:

 - lights, relay control: [unipi neuron l403], which has up to 56 relay outputs
-- push button read-out: the unipi neuron m303.
+- push button read-out: the [unipi neuron l303].
 This was an upgraded version of the [unipi neuron m303] with up to 64 digital inputs, but at the time of writing, it seems this model is no longer supported.

 # Unipi axon